alkmei/discord-tts/README.md

 ## Bot Commands

-- `!join`
-  - Joins the voice channel the caller is in.
+- `/join` - Join the voice channel you are in and bind to the current text channel
-  - Listens for messages from muted users in VC in the channel this command was called in.
-  - Recommend you use this command in a VC adjacent text channel (no idea if the text channels embedded in a VC work)
-- `!voice <voice_name>`
-  - Set your TTS voice
+- `/leave` - Leave the current voice channel
-  - Example: `!voice Joe`
-- `!s <text>`
-  - Speak text directly (no username prefix)
-  - Example: `!s Hello world!`
-- `!prefix <on|off>`
-  - Toggle the 'User says:' prefix (on/off).
-- `!multi`
-  - Used for playing dialog from different voices back to back.
-Example:
+- `/say` - Make the bot speak text (optional: specify a voice)
+- `/multi` - Open a modal to play multiple voicelines with different voices
+- `/stop` - Stop current playback and clear the queue for the channel
+- `/skip` - Skip the current or next message in the queue
+- `/settings` - Adjust your personal preferences (voice, introduce_speaker)

+Script for `multi` command:

 ```
-!multi
 alba: Hello everyone!
 How are you doing?
 marius: I'm doing good!
 ```

-> Depends on having `alba.safetensors` and `marius.safetensors` inside the `voices` directory.

 - **Automatic TTS:** Muted user’s text messages are spoken aloud in voice channels.

 ## WebUI

-There's a web ui built with FastAPI + HTMX.
+There's a web ui in Django, hosted in `/` if you run the default server.
 It's a really simple UI that will allow you to play text outside of Discord.
 Note that it doesn't have any protection, so be cautious when deploying it publicly.

 ## Links & Resources